-The journal is intended for marine scientists, biological oceanographers, conservation biologists, marine technologists, policy makers and legislators.
-Accordingly, we will publish original research papers across a broad range of marine life sciences and technologies with an emphasis on synergistic interactions of multiple disciplines.
-Both theoretical and practical papers are welcome,including laboratory and field experimental studies relevant to marine life science and technology.
-We also encourage focused reviews, viewpoints, comments and short communications.
-Moreover, as the journal’s aim is to foster multidisciplinary approaches to marine sciences,authors will be encouraged to emphasise the relevance of their work in relation across our key-disciplines.
+Marine Life Science & Technology (MLST) provides a platform that introduces new discoveries and theories associated with basic biology, bioresources and environmental biology in both marine and aquatic habitats, food science and biotechnology.
+The journal is intended for biological scientists, biological oceanographers, ecologists, aquaculture researchers, marine technologists.
+Accordingly, the journal will publish original research papers across a broad range of life sciences and technologies with an emphasis on synergistic interactions of multiple disciplines mentioned above.
+Moreover, as the journal's aim is to foster multidisciplinary approaches to sciences, authors will be encouraged to emphasise the relevance of their work in relation across our key-disciplines.

 Specifically, but not exclusively, MLST covers the following topics:

-1. Basic Biology: including biodiversity, development and evolution, genetics, reproductive biology, biochemistry, cell biology, omics and bioinformatics, epigenetics, stem cell biology, physiology and immunology, zoology, phycology, and microbiology.
+1. Basic Biology: including marine and freshwater biodiversity, development and evolution, genetics, reproductive biology, biochemistry, cell biology, omics and bioinformatics, epigenetics, stem cell biology, physiology and immunology, zoology, phycology, and microbiology.

 2. Fisheries Science: including marine fish biology, early life history, feeding and trophic dynamics, stock assessment, recruitment and reproduction, fisheries management, aquaculture engineering, stocking and enhancement technologies, aquatic breeding, aquafeeds, and aquatic disease.